Usage

 scription, unless the interface has an alias.
 In this case,

-description will be the interface alias.
-With this command,
+scription will be the interface alias.
+With this command, you

-you can force the port identifier to be the interface name
+can force the port identifier to be the interface name (with

-(with ifname), the MAC address (with macaddress) or a local
+ifname), the MAC address (with macaddress) or a local value

-value (with value).
-In the latest case, the local value
+(with value).
+In the latest case, the local value should be

 configure [ports ethX [,…]] lldp portdescription description